apache/kvrocks-website/blog/2024-01-07-kvrocks-2023-in-review/index.md

 - Allow to use the Raft protocol for replication
 - HyperLogLog
-- RedisGraph, no plan to support since it's deprecated by the Redis community.
+- RedisGraph, no plan to support since it's deprecated by the Redis community
 - Semi-sync replication
 - Client-side caching